ARTICLE I. Name and Purpose

-- The Chapter is an affiliate of the American Society for Training and Development, a non- profit educational society under Section 501 (c)(3) of the Internal Revenue Code of 1986.
+The Lincoln Chapter of ATD is an affiliate of the Association for Talent Development, a non- profit educational society under Section 501 (c)(3) of the Internal Revenue Code of 1986 (the “Society”).
 The Society and its Chapters are not organized for profit, and no part of their net earnings shall benefit any member or private individual, except for payment or reasonable compensation for services rendered.

 The purpose of the organization is to achieve a better utilization of human ability and potential in business, industry, education and government by:

-- Providing leadership in the field of personnel training and development in order to assist management to develop and maintain a competent work force;
+1. Providing leadership in the field of personnel talent development in order to assist management to develop and maintain a competent work force;

-- Promotion and understanding of training and development as a basic responsibility of management;
+3. Promotion and understanding of talent development as a basic responsibility of management;

-- Encouraging or sponsoring appropriate research and publishing results in the fields of training and development;
+4. Encouraging or sponsoring appropriate research and publishing results in the fields of talent development;

-- Providing means for the dissemination and exchange of knowledge, skills and attitudes about training and development;
+5. Providing means for the dissemination and exchange of knowledge, skills and attitudes about talent development;

-- Encouraging educational institutions to provide programs for the preparation and growth of training and development practitioners;
+6. Encouraging educational institutions to provide programs for the preparation and growth of talent development practitioners;

-- Encouraging the participation and affiliation of individuals and groups concerned with specialized areas of activity or interest within the broad field of personnel training and development.
+7. Encouraging the participation and affiliation of individuals and groups concerned with specialized areas of activity or interest within the broad field of personnel talent development.

 Section E. Equal Opportunity